quailjs/quail/docs/tests/tableSummaryDoesNotDuplicateCaption.rst

 .. php:class:: tableSummaryDoesNotDuplicateCaption

-<p>The summary and the caption must be different, as both provide different information.
-A <code>caption</code element identifies the table., while the "summary" attribute describes the table contents.</p>
+The summary and the caption must be different, as both provide different information.
+A <code>caption</code element identifies the table., while the "summary" attribute describes the table contents.